dtyryshkin7/codetober-first/Student/Challenge-03.md

 Spaceship mission is too important to have important code to be distributed here and there.
 Let's follow a consolidated approach.

-- First, define a person who is going to be hosting a central repo for the team,
+- First, define a person who is going to be hosting a central repo for the team and agree on the name of the repo (name of your spaceship!)
 - Then, make sure master branch of the spaceship is protected from direct pushes by any of the crew members.
 - Finally, all crew members should create their **own** **folders** containing crew member data in that repo (no direct pushes!)

 Example:

-myrepo/ElenaKim/profile.tf
+MyRepo/ElenaKim/profile.tf

 ```hcl
 resource "spaceship_crew_member" "elena_kim" {